robtweed/qewd-jsdb/REPL.md

 # About this Document

-This document provides a tutorial on the basics of QEWD-JSdb.
+This document provides a detailed Tutorial on the fundamentals of QEWD-JSdb.

 It explains how to start the Node.js REPL Explorer environment for QEWD-JSdb, within which you'll be able to try out the database for yourself.